Ignorance is Bliss: A Game of Regret: Introduction

+We find support for these predictions.
+Regret averse participants' modal action depends on their beliefs about their partner's choice demonstrating a strong propensity to try and coordinate with their partner.
+When regret averse individuals believe that their partner chose not to learn the foregone outcome, nearly all of them (92\%) choose the same.
+When regret averse individuals believe that their partner chose to learn the foregone outcome, a large fraction of them (43\%) behave likewise, despite the fact that learning is not what they chose in isolation.
+The modal action of non regret averse participants does not vary with belief.

-The term `asymmetric information' is typically understood to mean `ex-ante asymmetric information'.
-The idea is that in advance of some economic interaction, say a potential exchange, one individual is relatively more informed.
-The focus is on how the outcomes in such an incomplete information environment may differ from that wherein information is complete.
-The regret game has, in a sense, exactly the opposite core feature of `ex-post asymmetric information'.
-At the onset everyone possesses the same information; but after actions have been taken individuals may possess differing levels of information.
-A particular type of market failure can emerge:\ all individuals take a decision that is collectively suboptimal so as to avoid being the one with more, not less, information ex-post.
+We conclude the introduction with an observation.
+The term {\it asymmetric information} is typically used to describe any situation where, in advance of some economic interaction, one party is relatively more informed than their counterpart.
+But it is important to note that these settings are more accurately classified as possessing ``ex-ante asymmetric information'' as there is a clear temporal component:\ initially the parties have differing levels of information, whereas upon conclusion of any transaction the less-informed party is often more informed.
+The regret game has, in a sense, the exact opposite feature of ``ex-post asymmetric information''.
+At the onset, all regret averse individuals possess the same information; it is only after choices have been made that differing levels of information may exist.
+A new type of market failure can emerge in settings of this kind:\ all individuals take a decision that is collectively suboptimal so as to avoid being the one with more, not less, ex-post information.\footnote{In environments with ex-ante asymmetric information, it is well known that natural mechanisms may arise that allow the market to ``correct'' for existing market failures, e.g., signaling \cite{Spence:1973:QJE}, screening \cite{RothschildStiglitz:1976:QJE}, etc. It is interesting to consider what sort of mechanisms would correct for the sorts of market failure that arise due to varying ex-post information.
+We believe this is important for policy makers to be aware of.}